 Start with the basics like a Google My Business listing, where your business details can easily be found.
 If customers need to do more work to access information about you, they might give up and look elsewhere instead – and if you're not online at all, they might start seeing ads from your competitors or other websites that are in your area or business category.

 Your digital capabilities come down to the platforms and tools that you use, from Facebook to Zoom to a booking app.
 If you’re able to deliver a service or trade online, consider how you can improve the experience for your customers.
 It could be something as simple as letting customers order their coffee through an app before arriving at your café.
-If you adopted a Band-Aid digital solution to get through COVID-19 lockdowns last year, it’s time to look at how you can create a seamless experience that will make your product or service more digitally accessible.
-Small Business Australia offers its members access to loads of content that can help you work through the key digital foundations and the processes for selecting a good supplier (if you’re outsourcing), platforms and more.
+If you adopted a Band-Aid digital solution to get through the first wave of COVID-19 lockdowns, it’s time to look at how you can create a more seamless digital experience that will make your product or service more digitally accessible.
+Small Business Australia offers its members access to loads of content that can help you manage your digital transformation and work through the key digital foundations and the processes for selecting a good supplier (if you’re outsourcing), platforms and more.

-Make the most of the local movement – especially online
+Make the most of your local image – especially online

 As outlined in the Telstra Business Intelligence report on Customer Experience, a recent Venture Insights survey found that 70% of all respondents said they now consciously support local businesses.
 But on the flip side, 70% also said they were restricted in doing so by the limited online presence of many small businesses.

 The local movement isn’t limited to face-to-face interactions; it also encompasses online spending.
-But for customers to consider your business, they need to be able to find you in the first place, which is why your online visibility is crucial.
+But for customers to consider your business, they need to be able to find you in the first place, which is why the online visibility of your local image is crucial.
 Keep your business information up to date online, like your business address, contact details and opening hours (especially around public holidays).
 Then make sure you reinforce the message that you are a small, local business in your communications, like in your social media marketing.

 There’s the JobMaker hiring credit, which offers an incentive for eligible businesses that hire young people.
 This includes a weekly subsidy, which varies based on the employee’s age.